William Christian Bullitt Jr.: The Cold War

 In the August 24, 1954, issue of Look, in his article "Should We Support an Attack on Red China?", he proposed an immediate attack on Communist China and asserted that the United States should "reply to the next Communist aggression by dropping bombs on the Soviet Union."
+In 1954, Bullitt's friendship with Chiang Kai-shek ended and he ceased visiting Taiwan.
+A servant had held a party in Bullitt's house in Taiwan while he was on a visit to the United States without his permission, which was a crime under Chinese law.
+Bullitt asked Chiang to drop the prosecution, and when he refused, he ceased speaking to him.
 In 1964, Bullitt broke with de Gaulle when France recognized the People's Republic of China as the legitimate government of China, which greatly angered him.